 The first stage in intelligent document processing solutions is preparing the document and its information.
 The documents pass through algorithms (Optimal Character Recognition and Machine Learning-based) that appraise the document’s quality.

-The algorithms clean, organise and change the data enough, so it matches the standards required by the IDP.
+The algorithms clean, organize and change the data enough so it matches the standards required by the IDP.
 Also, the technique attempts to improve the resolution before these documents reach the extraction point.

 This stage is critical as it assures a high-quality extraction later on.
 This stage’s success depends on the OCR’s accuracy (Optical Character Recognition) and ability to distinguish characters or words in the documents clearly.